Cray-HPE/docs-sat/docs/release_notes/shasta_1.5_release_notes.md

 replaced by functionality from the Slingshot Topology Tool (STT) in the fabric manager pod.

-The Redfish username and password command line options and config file options have been removed.
-For more information, see
-[Remove Obsolete Configuration File Sections](../upgrade.md#remove-obsolete-configuration-file-sections).
+The Redfish username and password command line options and configuration file options have been removed.
+For more information, see [Remove Obsolete Configuration File Sections](../upgrade.md#remove-obsolete-configuration-file-sections).

 ## Additional Fields in `sat setrev` and `sat showrev`